alefaraujo-ca/BootCamp_Projects/06.APIs/README.md

-# Python API challenge - What's the Weather Like?
+# Python API Challenge - What's the Weather Like?

 ## Background